Patechoc/GCP_memo/README.md

 Open a new browser tab, paste in this IP address and then add `:8080` after the address.
 This opens Datalab.
 You will be redirected to the Datalab main screen

+You can interact with BigQuery in a [notebook]().

+Now **Using PySpark in a Datalab Notebook** (https://codelabs.developers.google.com/codelabs/cpb102-dataproc-with-gcp/#6)

+The last notebook didn't run anything in parallel on your Dataproc cluster.
+This time, let's get a notebook from the GitHub repository and execute it.
+This notebook uses PySpark and makes use of your Spark cluster.

+Use `ungit` to clone this repository https://github.com/GoogleCloudPlatform/training-data-analyst into your Datalab instance (Follow [these steps](https://codelabs.developers.google.com/codelabs/cpb102-dataproc-with-gcp/#6)).

+Back on the Datalab home page click the `Home` icon and navigate to `datalab/notebooks/training-data-analyst/courses/unstructured` [here](https://github.com/GoogleCloudPlatform/training-data-analyst/tree/master/courses/unstructured) online.
+Click on [`PySpark-Test-Solution.ipynb`](https://github.com/GoogleCloudPlatform/training-data-analyst/blob/master/courses/unstructured/PySpark-Test-Solution.ipynb) to open that notebook.

 ### Delete your Dataproc cluster at once

 ```shell